 Written by Greg Ellifritz

-The single most common question I receive from my readers is about holsters.
-It seems that everyone wants to know what holsters I wear and which holsters I consider “best.”
+I get a lot of questions about holsters.
+It seems that a lot of folks wants to know what holsters I wear and which holsters I consider “best.”

 I truly believe that Spencer Keepers makes the best appendix carry IWB holster on the market.
-It’s the only AIWB holster that I would consider wearing in a high round count shooting school.
+It’s one of the few AIWB holsters that I would consider wearing in a high round count shooting school.
 The design features make it much safer and more secure than other holsters on the market.

-Spencer’s holsters are expensive.
-They often are back ordered and require a little waiting to get.
-The expense and the waiting is worth it.
+Spencer’s holsters are often back ordered and may require a little waiting to get.
+The expense and the wait time is worth it.

-The next best AIWB holster behind Spencer’s product is the Raven Eidolon.
+If I wasn’t carrying Spencer’s products, I’d be packing a Raven Eidolon.
 For me, it is just slightly less comfortable and concealable than the Keeper, but very close.
-If I couldn’t afford Spencer’s holsters, I would pick the Eidolon without a doubt.
-It’s a great holster and is extremely adjustable for height cant and concealment.
-You won’t find a better AIWB holster under $100.
+If I couldn’t get Spencer’s holsters, I would pick the Eidolon without hesitation.
+It’s a great holster and is extremely adjustable for height, cant, and concealment.
+You’ll struggle to find a better AIWB holster under $100.

 While the Eidolon is primarily an appendix holster, it can also be used behind the hip.

 If you value very thin, low profile holsters, the Fist K-1 is the holster for you.
-The kydex it’s made from is so thin that it is actually sewn together with thread.
+The kydex from which it is made is so thin that it is actually sewn together with thread.
 This holster is super thin and low riding.
 It conceals extremely well.
 I use it when I carry my Glock 42.
 It’s light and thin enough to conceal in gym shorts under a workout shirt.

 This is a holster with no cant.
 It works behind the hip with most guns and appendix in guns with shorter barrels.
 It has a very low ride for concealment.
 Some of you might not be able to get a full hand grip on the weapon during the draw, depending on the type of pants and belt you carry.

 If you don’t want a kydex holster, check out the Coverup.
-This was the very first holster I used when I switched to appendix carry.
+This was the very first holster I used when I switched to appendix carry more than 10 years ago.
 The adjustable belt clip allows you to fix the cant to make appendix carry comfortable with nearly any barrel length.
 It works equally well behind the hip.

-I had some problems with the standard belt clip when I first got the holster.
-It would occasionally detach from the belt during the draw.
+I had some problems with the standard belt clip when I first got the holster, especially when wearing a nylon web belt.
+The belt clip would occasionally detach from the belt during the draw.
 I switched to the company’s J-hook belt clip and the problems went away.
 While comfortable, this holster is a little less concealable than some others.
 The leather is quite thick and the single belt attachment is directly over the bulk of the weapon.
 That makes for a slightly larger “bulge.”
 If you are a super skinny person or wear really tight clothes, this one wouldn’t be the best choice.
 For anyone else, it’s a great pick.

 For what it’s worth, the Tucker Gunleather reverse cant magazine holder is my current favorite way to carry a spare mag.
 I really like this company’s workmanship.

 That’s it.
 My list of favorite IWB holsters.
-Any of these will be a great choice.
+Any of these would be a great choice.
 If you are carrying in a sub-optimal holster, fix that.
 A good holster will be many times more comfortable and concealable than a cheaper option.
-Pick one from this list or keep experimenting until you find something you like.
-I promise that your life will become instantly better once you find the right holster for your gun and body type.
+Pick one from this list or keep experimenting until you find something else you like.
+I promise that your life will become immeasurably better once you find the right holster for your gun and body type.